Donald Kagan: Reception

+Political views

 Donald Kagan's political views underwent a significant shift around 1969, moving from liberalism towards neoconservatism.
-This change occurred following student protests at Cornell University, which led to the establishment of a Black Studies program following the student occupation of Willard Straight Hall.
-Kagan felt the university administration's response was inadequate, deeply impacting his political outlook.
+This change occurred following gun-armed student protests at Cornell University, which led to the establishment of a Black Studies program following the student occupation of Willard Straight Hall.
+This enraged Kagan as he compared the decision to former British Prime Minister Neville Chamberlain's appeasement of the Nazis in the 1930s.
+He then subsequently left for Yale University.

 He became one of the original signatories of the 1997 Statement of Principles by the neoconservative think tank Project for the New American Century, co-founded by his son Robert.
 In the lead-up to the 2000 presidential elections, Kagan and his other son, Frederick, published While America Sleeps, advocating for increased defense spending.

-Known for his prolific research on the Peloponnesian War; Kagan is also famous for his work On the Origins of War and the Preservation of Peace, a comparative history examining four major conflicts (the Peloponnesian War, World War I, the Second Punic War, and World War II) and one non-conflict (the Cuban Missile Crisis) with the purpose of identifying how and why wars do or do not begin.
-Remarking in 2015 on the work, Kagan summarized the causes of war by quoting Thucydides: "You know, Thucydides has this great insight.
-I wish I could get people to pay attention – he has one of his speakers at the beginning of the war say, 'Why do people go to war?
-Out of fear, honor, and interest.'
-Well, everybody knows interest, and fear is very credible.
-Nobody takes honor seriously."
-Kagan believes honor – better understood as "prestige" – was crucial in beginning World War I, for example.

-The National Endowment for the Humanities (NEH) awarded Kagan the National Humanities Medal in 2002, and selected him to deliver the 2005 Jefferson Lecture.
-Kagan titled his lecture "In Defense of History"; he argued that history is of primary importance in the study of the humanities.
-In his The New Yorker review, George Steiner said of Kagan's four-volume history of the Peloponnesian War: "The temptation to acclaim Kagan's four volumes as the foremost work of history produced in North America in this century is vivid."

-Until his retirement in 2013, Kagan was Sterling Professor of Classics and History at Yale University.
-His "The Origins of War" was one of Yale's most popular courses for twenty-five years, and was the basis of a book he published in 1995.
-Over an even longer timespan he taught "Introduction to Ancient Greek History", and upper level History and Classical Civilization seminars focusing on topics from Thucydides to the Lacedaimonian hegemony.

 Personal life and family

 Kagan married Myrna Dabrusky in 1954.
 They met while studying at Thomas Jefferson High School together, and remained married for 62 years until her death in 2017.

+She was a schoolteacher who also wrote two histories of New Haven, Vision in the Sky: New Haven's Early Years, 1638–1784 and Puritans to Yankees: New Haven's Growing Years, 1783–1861.

 Together, they had two children: Robert and Frederick.

+Robert married American diplomat Victoria Nuland, and Frederick married military historian Kimberly Kagan, founder and president of the Institute for the Study of War.

 Kagan died on August 6, 2021, at a retirement home in Washington, D.C.
 He was 89 years old.

+Awards

+For his teaching, he was awarded the DeVane Medal in 1975 and the Byrnes/Sewall Teaching Prize in 1998.

+The National Endowment for the Humanities (NEH) awarded Kagan the National Humanities Medal in 2002 and selected him to deliver the 2005 Jefferson Lecture.

+Kagan titled his lecture "In Defense of History"; he argued that history is of primary importance in the study of the humanities.
+He stated that "Crafting strong narratives and restoring value judgments to those tales are key elements to protecting history's usefulness in the humanities."
+In the lecture, Kagan criticized postmodern and relativist trends in the humanities.

+Kagan received an honorary doctorate from Ohio State University in 2013 and the Order of the Phoenix in 2021.